 He is a featured speaker, educating boards of directors and other executive groups at major corporations worldwide and at numerous professional conferences including the United Nations Industrial Development Organization (UNIDO), American Marketing Association, the Conference Boards of New York and Canada, the Planning Forum, the Society of Competitor Intelligence Professionals (SCIP), and the American Society of Industrial Security.
-Fuld’s popular competitor intelligence seminars have been attended by over one thousand executives from major US and international corporations.
+Fuld’s popular competitor intelligence seminars have been attended by over one thousand executives from

 Dr. Ben Gilad, considered a leading developer of competitive intelligence theory and practice in the US, is a former Associate Professor of Strategy at Rutgers University’s School of Management.
 Gilad’s first CI books, The Business Intelligence System (1988, AMACOM, co-authored) and Business Blindspots (1994, US: Probus/Irwin; 1998, UK: Infonortics, e-edition, 2012, ACI, Inc.), paved the way for the CI evolution in US corporations, many of which emulated the basic principles of Gilad’s CI process model.
 He is the co-editor of the definitive analysis book, The Art and Science of Business Intelligence Analysis (1996, JAI Press), author of Early Warning (Amacom, 2004), and Business War Games (Career press, 2009).